Brandon Wheat Kings

 What's the Arena Like?

-The Brandon Wheat Kings opened their first season in the rebel league at Wheat City Arena in Brandon, the same place they'd previously played as an MJHL team, and played there until that rink’s 1970 demolition.
-The Keystone Centre, the team’s new home on the Manitoba Exhibition Grounds, broke ground that same year, but didn’t open until 1973, which means that for the 1970-71 through the 1972-73 seasons, the Wheat Kings needed to play somewhere else.
+The Brandon Wheat Kings opened their first season in the rebel league at Wheat City Arena in Brandon, the same place they'd previously played as an MJHL team, and played there until November 1969, after which it was demolished almost immediately.
+The Keystone Centre, the team’s new home on the Manitoba Exhibition Grounds, broke ground that same year, but didn’t open until 1973, which means that for the interim seasons, the Wheat Kings needed to play somewhere else.
 Brandon is a small city not exactly overflowing with spectator arenas, so for those three seasons, they played at the only other arena in the city with seating: the Manitoba Exhibition, or ManEx Arena.

 In 1992 the Manitoba Exhibition built two more ice pads on site, bringing the total to four, with the opening of the Optimist and Kinsmen rinks.
 Of the four, ManEx was the oldest, and in 2004 the decision was made to close it.
 The interior of the building was gutted, but the exterior structure was retrofitted and still stands today.
 When entering Keystone Centre from the northwest entrance, the doors immediately to your left open into the former ManEx Arena, and there is a long hallway on the inside leading to the hotel that clearly has the same arena-style support beams as in the one photo I've found of ManEx as a hockey rink.
 The rest of the structure is now occupied by the Great Western Roadhouse restaurant and the hotel's bar.